hack2skill/NASA-Space-Apps-Noida/README.md

 ### Step-by-Step Code Execution Instructions:
   This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed

-### What I Learned:
+### Future Scope:
-   Write about the biggest learning you had while developing the prototype
+   Write about the scalability and futuristic aspects of the prototype developed